basilfx/TRADFRI-Hacking/README.md

 ~~I'm not entirely sure about the flash, but at least the JEDEC ID command and Product ID command (see table 8.4) match up when tested.~~
 I'm very certain that the SPI Flash component is correct.
 The original firmware contains strings that refer to the exact part number.
 However, it also contains references to other SPI flash components, so your module may contain another one.

+In January 2020 I bought the successor of the cheapest Trådfri LED bulb (the LED1837R5) and it contains an updated module.
+It looks like some components have been moved, but all the part numbers look the same.
+I have included updated pictures in the [Pictures](#pictures) section.

 ## Pinout
 I found a pinout on [this website](https://tradfri.blogspot.nl).